Messe de minuit pour Noël: Recordings

 The Messe de minuit pour Noël H.9 was recorded by the Choir of King's College, Cambridge, and the English Chamber Orchestra conducted by David Willcocks in 1967, and in 1988 by the Choir of St John's College, Cambridge, and the City of London Sinfonia, conducted by George Guest.
+CDs EMI.

 The Messe de minuit pour Noël H.9 was recorded with In nativitatem Domini Canticum H.314, including instrumental settings H.534 n°2, 3, 4, 7, & H.531 n°1 of carols used in the mass, in 1985 by L’Ensemble vocal et instrumental de Nantes conducted by Paul Colléaux.
 CD Arion.

 The Messe de minuit pour Noël H.9 was recorded by the Virgin Consort conducted by Kyler Brown in 1995.
 CD Gothic records.

 The Messe de minuit pour Noël H.9 was recorded, with other Christmas music, In nativitatem Domini Canticum H.416 by Charpentier including four instrumental settings (H.531 n°2, H.534 n°3,4,6) of carols used in the mass, in 2002 by Les Arts Florissants Chorus and Orchestra, conducted by William Christie.
+CD Erato.

 The Messe de minuit pour Noël H.9 was recorded with Dixit Dominus H.204 & Te Deum H.146 by Aradia Ensemble conducted by Kevin Mallon.
 CD Naxos 2003.

 The Messe de minuit pour Noël H.9 was recorded, with other Christmas music, In nativitatem Domini Canticum H.416 n°4, In nativitate Domini Nostri Jesu Christi Canticum H.421, Alma Redemptoris H.44, Te Deum H.147 by Charpentier including three instrumental settings, Interlude instrumental from H.416, H.534 n°3 & H.531 n°2 of carols used in the mass, in 2023 by L’Ensemble Corresondances conducted by Sèbastien Daucé.
 CD Harmonia Mundi.

 The Messe de minuit pour Noël H.9 was recorded with La Pastorale sur la naissance de Notre Seigneur Jesus Christ H.483 and Interlude instrumental from H.416 n°4 by La Capella Reial de Catalunya, Le Concert des Nations conducted by Jordi Savall.
 CD AliaVox 2023.

-Messe de minuit H.9, In nativitatem Domini Canticum H.416, Noëls sur les instruments H.531 & H.534 by Marc-Antoine Charpentier conducted by Christophe Rousset (Monteverdi productions ltd. SDG737.
+The Messe de minuit pour Noël H.9, was recorded with In nativitatem Domini Canticum H.416, Noëls sur les instruments H.531 & H.534, conducted by Christophe Rousset.
+CD (Monteverdi productions ltd. SDG737.
 2025).